 Cedar Wright was referring to Honnold’s suggestion that Gobright lacked the gravitas required to represent a corporate sponsor.
 Honnold wasn’t being mean, or overly critical; at least, he wasn’t trying to be; he has a great deal of respect for Gobright and was genuinely impressed upon learning that Gobright had free-soloed The Naked Edge twenty-five times, exclaiming, “He’s soloed The Naked Edge twenty-five times!?
 That’s fucked up.”
 So, whatever viewers think of Honnold’s criticism of Gobright, he’s not attacking him personally; he’s saying that major sponsorships require climbers to comport themselves in a professional manner, and Brad Gobright does not meet that criteria.
 Perhaps we should take into account that Honnold’s honesty is infamous in the climbing community.
 In the 2016 film Africa Fusion, Hazel Findlay lightheartedly complains about this.
 Findlay grumbles, “He doesn’t give you an inch”, to which Honnold responds, “No, I don’t give you an inch.
 You’re a professional climber; you’re supposed to represent for the brand.”
 Or maybe it’s as Hayden Kennedy said: “Honnold doesn’t feel feelings, as far as I’m concerned”.
 Viewers should also know that Honnold was happy to play the “bad guy” in Safety Third, as he provided a foil for Gobright, and Wright openly discusses this in a piece from earlier this year.
 Take it for what it’s worth.

 That being said, this may be a case where talent alone does not suffice.
 In other words, corporations care as much about an athlete’s public image as they do that athlete’s ability to perform amazing feats.
 Hence, Cedar Wright has penned two articles, produced a film, and has nearly single-handedly–as he claims in a 2018 article–been responsible for sling-shooting (or sling-shotting?
 I honestly have no idea) Gobright into the limelight.
 But whether you sit slack-jawed watching the time-lapsed version of him (and Reynolds) flying up El Cap, climbing Dreefee, or chasing the speed record on The Naked Edge, you’ll begin to wonder why you haven’t yet replaced that picture of the pope hanging above your mantle with that of Gobright’s glorious countenance.
 Yes, Gobright has been featured in the best climbing mags; yes, he’s an amazingly accomplished and scrappy little climber (literally: he stands around 5’7”); and yes, this dude is practically fearless: he has endured a broken back and two broken ankles in the last couple of years and still climbs some of the scariest routes on the planet; and yes, you still haven’t heard of him.
 This shows the impact of corporate backing, or the lack thereof.
 In an article Wright penned in 2016 called, “The Wright Stuff: An Ode to the Dark Horse”, he half-jokingly remarks that Gobright “likes long solos (sometimes on the beach), big walls, crimpers, and cutting-edge trad climbs, and he’s looking for an eligible and sexy sponsor to sweep him off his dirtbag feet.”
-Wright has been, and continues, pushing to get Gobright noticed, and it seems to be working.
+Wright has been, and continues, pushing to get Gobright noticed: and it seems to be working.

 These two attitudes were particularly visible in a conversation I recently participated in on Andrew Bisharat’s blog in an article titled “No Country for Pro Climbers”.
 Here, Bisharat laments the lack of purity in the sport, and wonders whether social media is partly to blame.
 Online forums can be visceral and vitriolic on a good day, and in part, this one was no exception.
 Some accuse Bisharat of being a “no-talent hack”, and accosted the piece as “muddled”.
 But those who took such a view clearly missed the point.
 Bisharat’s stance is clear: he’s a purist at heart.
-If he were climbing in the middle of the last century he would have been considered a “valley Christian” along with Robbins and climbers like Steve Roper: rely on skill, minimal bolting and equipment, climb for climbing’s sake, follow the rules; climbing has ethics.
+If he were climbing in the middle of the last century he would have been considered a “valley Christian” along with “Golden Age” climbers such as Royal Robbins and Steve Roper: rely on skill, minimal bolting and equipment, climb for climbing’s sake, follow the rules: climbing, afterall has ethics.
 That being said, many detractors clearly missed the byline of his article: “Is cutting-edge climbing taking a back seat to celebrity, marketing, and social media?”
 To me, and I hope Mr. Bisharat agrees, he was not lampooning the savvy purveyors of likes, clicks and views on Instagram, Twitter or Facebook; he is trying, through his writing, to work out the answer to that question and provides solid evidence that the answer to that question might be yes.
 It’s probably true that many purists simply never get noticed; it’s also just as true that if you want to make a living climbing, do the biggest and baddest climbs, corporate sponsorship helps, and being part of the media machine comes with that territory.
 Re-enter Gobright.